wp-plugins/wp-symposium-toolbar/readme.txt

 == Installation ==

-If you are installing for the first time, create a folder called wp-symposium-toolbar in your path-to/wp-content/plugins folder.
-Download the ZIP file from wordpress.org, extract its content and upload it into the wp-symposium-toolbar folder.
+Download the ZIP file from wordpress.org, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
-It is important you call the folder wp-symposium-toolbar and copy the contents of the ZIP file into that folder.

 Alternatively, use the WordPress feature to install the plugin from the WP Dashboard.